Art History Faculty

 Associate Professor of the Practice, American Art; Director, Art and Museum Studies M.A Program

 Prior to her arrival at Georgetown, Lisa Strong served as Manager of Curatorial Affairs at the Corcoran Gallery of Art and assistant professor of American Art at James Madison University.
 She guest-curated an exhibition on Alfred Jacob Miller (1810–74) for the Amon Carter Museum and wrote the accompanying book Sentimental Journey: The Art of Alfred Jacob Miller (2009).
-She also served as assistant editor for Corcoran Gallery of Art Catalogue of American Paintings to 1945 (2011) and has contributed essays to several other catalogues, most recently Painted Journeys: The Art of John Mix Stanley (2015).
+She also served as assistant editor for Corcoran Gallery of Art Catalogue of American Paintings to 1945 (2011) and has contributed essays to several other catalogues and books, most recently, ” Indigeneity and Empire in William Clark’s Museum of Indian Curiosities, c.1816–1835″ in U.S. Museum Histories and the Politics of Interpretation: Never Neutral (Routledge, 2023)

-Michelle C Wang (on sabbatical through Fall 2019)
+Michelle C Wang (on sabbatical for Fall of 2023)

 Associate Professor, Art History, Asian Art